- Trips start and end in Waisai

 - Accommodation: Homestay, jungle hut, or bivouac (sometimes sleeping on wooden floors)

-- Price: From IDR 1,400,000 per person (all inclusive, depending on group size and trek length)
+- Price: Depends on group size and trek length.

 - Maximum group size: 6 people

 Raja Ampat trekking routes

 These Raja Ampat trekking routes have been developed by the Waifoi and Warimak communities of Waigeo’s Mayalibit Bay, with the support of a number of NGOs.

 The treks explore Waigeo’s wildlife-rich tropical rainforest and the hills and river valleys near the villages of Waifoi and Warimak, which lie on the eastern shore of northern Mayalibit Bay.
 You’ll get to experience the remote village life of the Ambel Maya people and (on some treks) visit their ancient cultural sites.
 The Maya are the original inhabitants and traditional owners of Waigeo and many of the surrounding islands, and are the people from whom Mayalibit Bay takes its name.